-Sauna (verb) is the practice of sitting or laying in a sauna for a short period of time until you’ve been sweating for a bit and then cooling off in a lake, cool shower, roll in the snow, standing outside, relaxing in a cool room or whatever you desire. … Repeat as often as you want.
+Sauna (verb in the english speaking world, not really used as a verb elsewhere as they will instead say ‘going to the sauna’) is the practice of sitting or laying in a sauna hot room for a short period of time, typically 5-20 minutes, until you’ve been sweating for a bit, and then cooling off in a lake, shower, roll in the snow, standing outside, relaxing in a cool room or whatever you desire. …And then Repeating as often as you want.

 Sauna should be physically and mentally enjoyable, relaxing, invigorating and meditative.

 Sauna is not a jump in the hot room once and then go shower.
 It’s taking our time for an invigorating ritual of hot cold hot cold hot cold.

 A Sauna (noun) is a wood lined room heated by stones to temperatures of about 75-105°c (167-221°f) or sometimes hotter.
 Sauna’s are naturally very dry heat and bathers throw water on to the stones to create bursts of steam and raise the humidity.

 Finns say that the best way to heat the stones is with a wood fire – not because it makes the sauna itself better but simply because fire is relaxing and enjoyable.
 (When you sit down to dinner tonight, light a candle and see if dinner time is more enjoyable.)